modio/modio-docs/public/en-us/game-management/embed-hub/overview.md

 You can preview your hub at any time during the set up process.
 You can also create multiple hubs, if you want different designs for use in-game, on your homepage, corporate site, and launcher.

 :::info
 The mod.io team can be engaged to design the embed hub to match your homepage or style guide, and assist with advanced features such as SSO (single-sign on) support using your account system.
-If you are interested support, please contact developers@mod.io.
+If you are interested in support, please contact developers@mod.io.
 :::

 ## Demonstration